YiSu-Camryn/YiSu-Camryn.github.io/_pages/about.md

 I am an incoming CS PhD student at the <a href='https://www.umass.edu/'>University of Massachusetts Amherst</a>, advised by Prof. <a href='https://people.cs.umass.edu/~juanzhai/'>Juan Zhai</a>.
 I received my B.Eng in Network Engineering from <a href='https://www.scut.edu.cn/'>South China University of Technology</a> in 2022.

-My research interest includes Software Engineering and LLM Reasoning.
+My research interest includes Trustworthy AI and AI Safety.

 # 🔥 News